bassilva/pca-1-2023/README.md

 Add `~/.cargo/bin` to your PATH variable.

+## Learning Rust

+[The Rust Programming Language](https://doc.rust-lang.org/book/) is an online book that covers most of Rust's basic (and maybe even more advanced?) concepts.

 ## Running with Docker

 [Install Docker](https://docs.docker.com/engine/install/) and run the following command from this directory to build the image: